-Be Mindful of Signing Contracts At Your Door
+Be Mindful of Signing Contracts in a Hurry

-Contracts are binding, and many unethical door knockers are providing contracts that support their or their businesses objective, not you as a consumer.
-If the topic of conversation is interesting to you, offer to take a copy of the contract to review it for legitimacy first.
-For home security companies, door to door sales agents may make false claims about your existing security system.
-Keep your existing security system agreement in mind and be aware of pressure from a competing company.
-It’s also very important to remember that it is your right to nullify any contract signed through a door to door transaction as long as you do it within three days of signing.
+If the product or service is interesting or valuable to you, but you’re not yet ready to purchase, it’s acceptable to take a copy of the contract for review.
+For home security companies, door-to-door sales agents may make false claims about your existing security system.
+Keep your existing security system agreement in mind and be aware of pressure from competing companies.
+It’s also very important to remember that it is your right to nullify any contract signed through a door-to-door transaction as long as you do so within three days of signing.

 If you do not feel comfortable opening your door, then simply do not answer it.
 It’s certainly your call if and when to answer your door to a stranger.
 If it’s important, they will leave information behind for you to consider when you have time.

 At My Alarm Center, our purpose is to keep you and your home safe, from coast to coast.